Home studio, 2025

 2004-2008 - Attended Harry S. Truman College, DePaul Unv. and Northeastern Illinois Unv. in Chicago, I.L.

-Disciplines In: Sociocultural Anthropology, SocioLinguistics, African History, TESL, Ceramics and Art History.
+Disciplines In: Sociocultural Anthropology, Sociolinguistics, African History, TESL, Ceramics and Art History.

 2008 - Studied culture and iconography inside the back-strap-loom weaving in Checam, Guatemala and conducted painting